Titouan Droguet: 2023: Major debut and first win, top 200 debut

-2024: Maiden Challenger title, top 150 debut
+2024: Maiden Challenger title, top 150

-In March, Droguet reached his fourth final on the ATP Challenger Tour in Szekesfehevar, Hungary, losing to Chun-Hsin Tseng in the final.
+In March, Droguet reached his fourth final on the ATP Challenger Tour at the 2024 Kiskút Open in Szekesfehevar, Hungary, losing to Chun-Hsin Tseng in the final.
 However, he won the doubles title paired with Matteo Martineau.
 He reached the top 150 in the singles rankings on 6 May 2024 at world No. 146.

 In May following four lost singles finals, Droguet won his maiden Challenger title as the top seed at the Francavilla al Mare Open, defeating Jacopo Berrettini.

 In July, Droguet made his ATP Tour debut as a qualifier at the 2024 Swiss Open Gstaad, losing in the first round to seventh seed Fabio Fognini.
 In November, he played his second ATP Tour tournament as a lucky loser at the 2024 Moselle Open, losing to fellow countryman Hugo Gaston in the first round.

-2025: First quarterfinal
+2025: First ATP quarterfinal

 In May, Droguet reached his first Challenger final in a year at the Tunis Open, losing to Zsombor Piros in the final.
 In June, he won his second Challenger title at the Royan Atlantique Open, defeating Dimitar Kuzmanov in the final.
 In July, Droguet reached his third Challenger final of the year at the Iași Open, losing to Elmer Møller in the final.

-In July, Droguet reached his first quarterfinal on the ATP Tour at the Croatia Open as a qualifier, by defeating Cristian Garin in the first round and eighth seed Vít Kopřiva in the second round.
-He lost to fourth seed Damir Džumhur in the quarterfinal.
+In July, Droguet reached his first quarterfinal on the ATP Tour at the Croatia Open as a qualifier, by defeating Cristian Garín in the first round and eighth seed Vít Kopřiva in the second round.
+He lost to fourth seed Damir Džumhur in the quarterfinals.